-- Weekly grade-level meetings to address curricular needs, share best practices - Two computer labs - Software programs used for all grade levels, including pre-kinder - TPRI and Tango for data used three times each year in K-2 - Small-group math instruction - Small-group reading instruction; reading interventionists - SmartBoards/interactive televisions in every classroom - Empowering Writers curriculum and online support - Head Start Gold Assessments, three times per year
+- Online intervention supports, such as iReady - mClass data used to plan interventions, adjust scope and sequence - Weekly grade-level meetings to address curricular needs, share best practices - Two computer labs and lab assistants - Software programs used for all grade levels, including pre-kinder - mClass for data used three times each year in K-2 - Small-group math instruction - Small-group reading instruction; reading interventionists - SmartBoards/interactive televisions in every classroom - Chromebooks - Head Start Gold Assessments, three times per year - The addition of 95% phonics program

-- Content mastery support provided for all special population students - Additional training on implementation of special education accommodations, modification of curriculum, differentiation within the mainstream setting - Teacher-authored web pages - Greater freedom to access web sites - Math interventionist - Smaller class sizes - Continued financial support for iPads, SmartBoards, LCD projectors, interactive televisions, etc. - Continued training and monitoring for writing curriculum, Empowering Writers
+- Continued training on implementation of special education accommodations, modification of curriculum, differentiation within the mainstream setting, especially for new staff - Math interventionist - Smaller class sizes - Continued financial support for iPads, Chromebooks, interactive televisions, etc. - Continued integration of Google Classroom in every K-2 classroom - Teachers need continued training in the new phonics program, 95% - Teachers need further training with I-Ready. - Needing extra para's for instructional support

-ALTHOUGH WE recognize that Kilgo is a valuable asset to our core area teachers in terms of curriculum alignment and planning, as new teachers join our staff, there remains a need for additional training and guidance in its effective and full implementation.
-Teachers need additional training in the planning and delivery of differentiated lessons so G/T needs are met equally with those of students in other special populations.
-Teachers also see a need for more training in how to implement, as well as more staff support for special education accommodations in the regular education classroom.
+Although we are working toward a consistent curriculum and instruction tool across the district, we have many needs.
+Teacher's need additional training in the planning and delivery of 95% phonics so that our students continue to grow.
+Teacher's also need continued professional development in Depth of Knowledge/adding RIGOR to instruction so G/T needs are met equally with those of students in other special populations.
+Teachers also see a need for more staff support for special education accommodations in the regular education classroom.
 Providing some sort of content mastery during the school day for all students with special needs is also an area of great need.
 We are hopeful that we will continue the programs we have now to aid instruction.
-These include giving the TPRI and small-group math materials.
-We still have a need to replace our older SmartBoards with interactive televisions.
+These include giving the mClass and small-group math materials.
+We still have a need to replace our older Promethean Boards as teachers use them on a daily basis.

-Oualified and Effective Personnel
+Qualified and Effective Personnel